Jamf-Concepts/wallpaper-designer/README.md

 ## Introduction

-The Wallpaper app helps you set customized background images on the iOS and iPadOS devices you manage with Jamf Pro.
+Wallpaper Designer is a macOS app helps you set customized background images on the iOS and iPadOS devices you manage with Jamf Pro.
 You can overlay custom text and/or a QR Code for each device.

+The Wallpaper application is available for download [here](https://github.com/Jamf-Concepts/wallpaper/releases/latest/download/Wallpaper.zip).

 ![](images/main-screen.png)

-The Wallpaper application is supplied in a zip file available [here](https://github.com/Jamf-Concepts/wallpaper/releases/latest/download/Wallpaper.zip).

 ## Background

-(no pun intended...)

 Jamf Pro includes a feature to set a background image (or "wallpaper") for the Lock Screen and/or Home Screen of managed phones and iPads.